LDS Marriage Counseling & LDS Sex Therapy

 Who This Therapy Is Especially Helpful For

-• Want therapy that respects their faith background without rigid assumptions or one-size-fits-all answers
+• Want therapy that understands LDS culture without rigid assumptions or one-size-fits-all answers

-• Are navigating intimacy or sexual concerns influenced by LDS cultural messages or expectations
+• Are navigating intimacy or sexual concerns shaped by LDS cultural messaging or expectations

-• Feel emotionally disconnected despite deep commitment to their relationship
+• Feel emotionally disconnected despite strong commitment to their relationship

 • Are experiencing desire discrepancies or differences in comfort around sexuality